Trove raises $8 million to store your clothing and furniture

 James Corden is getting his own Snapchat show, the first from CBS

-There are inefficiencies in the giant self-storage market, and startups like MakeSpace and Clutter have already been gaining traction by offering a more consumer-friendly approach.
+There are inefficiencies in the giant self-storage market, and startups like MakeSpace and Clutter have been gaining traction by offering a more consumer-friendly approach.

 Now there’s another startup entering the picture, with Trove formally launching in the San Francisco Bay Area after a few months of testing the concept in beta.
 They are also securing $8 million in a venture financing round led by Greylock Partners to build out their concept.

-Co-founded by Uber’s former head of product, Michael Pao and Jon Perlow, who worked as a Facebook engineer, the duo thinks they have what it takes to build out their niche in what they claim is a $30 billion market for furniture storage.
+Co-founded by Uber’s former head of product, Michael Pao, and Jon Perlow, who worked as a Facebook engineer, the duo thinks they have what it takes to build out their niche in what they claim is a $30 billion market for furniture storage.

 “Pao and Perlow are the kind of entrepreneurs you back anything they do,” said Greylock’s Simon Rothman about why he invested.
-“Personal storage is a big and broken space that takes strong marketplace, logistics, and tech skills to unlock.”
+“Personal storage is a big and broken space that takes strong marketplace, logistics and tech skills to unlock.”

 It’s not just people with small apartments who use storage spaces.
 They find that when someone is going through a life transition such as a divorce or a cross-country move, they want a hassle-free place to store their belongings.

-“There’s a small closet out there for every man, woman, and child,” said Pao.
+“There’s a small closet out there for every man, woman and child,” said Pao.
 “We’re partnering with the operators to create a wonderful consumer experience that’s simple and affordable to the end customer.”

 There’s a certain ickiness about storage units that anyone who has ever visited one will understand.
-They are often cold, dark and creepy facilities and it’s a process to get your stuff in and out of the building.
+They are often cold, dark and creepy facilities, and it’s a process to get your stuff in and out of the building.

 That’s why startups like Trove see an opportunity in making items more accessible.
 You can schedule pickups and deliveries via the app and never have to go to the unit yourself.